 Demands have only increased since then, as companies try to keep up with the pace of technology and the pressures of globalization.
 And as more boomers retire, workplaces are experiencing catalyzing shifts in culture and values.
 A 2012 study from Carleton and Western Universities confirms that the feeling of work-hour creep is real, reporting that 60 percent of white-collar workers in Canada log more than 45 hours a week.
 (And 54 percent of them say they take home more work, amounting to another seven hours a week.)
 The study also found that 56 percent of respondents who work long hours at demanding jobs have partners who do the same.
 And if you’ve ever had to negotiate who will handle the daycare pickup or conjure up dinner, you know that two busy people means twice as much stress.

 The very modern conveniences that were supposed to make our jobs easier have, of course, made it easier to work any time of day or night.
+(A study in 2016 found that the average employee processes 100 emails a day, answering a quarter of them from home.)
 It’s liberating to take care of some tasks from the cottage or send work emails while at the dog park — unless, that is, you’re no longer getting satisfaction from completing those extra tasks, and the stress is outweighing the benefits.

 It’s easy to blame the boss, and it’s true that some could benefit from having a bit more compassion alongside their strategic vision and unrelenting drive.
 But we shoulder some of the responsibility too.
 Even in the absence of explicit expectations that you will check email or monitor social media on weekends, people will “fall into that because of their own desire,” says Dorothy Kudla, founder of a training and development company, Full Circle Connections, who has worked with hundreds of managers at companies from BlackBerry to Cineplex Odeon.